evansims/uximage/README.md

 **Important** - You'll want to ensure your HTTP server is assigning appropriate caching headers to your images to ensure when they are loaded in and out of memory they are doing so only once from your server, and the remainder of the time from the visitor's browser cache.

+## Why uxImage?

+I think it's pretty swell and has a few tricks that other libraries don't.

 ## Requirements

 None.
 Boosh.